dpgaspar/Flask-AppBuilder/docs/quickfiles.rst

         list_columns = ['photo_img', 'name']
         show_columns = ['photo_img','name']

 Notice that we are overriding the *list_widget*, the widget that is normally used by ModelView.
 This will display a thumbnail list, excellent for displaying images.

-We are not using the *image* column but the method *photo_img* we have created.
+We're not using the *image* column but the method *photo_img* we have created.
 This method will display the image and link it to the show view.

 And that's it! images will be saved on the server.
 Their file names will result in the concatenation of UUID with their original name.
 They will be resized for optimization.

 .. note::
     You can define image resizing using configuration key *IMG_SIZE*